B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

-2. Notice of Allegations.
-Upon initiation of this section’s grievance procedures and for any additional allegations not included in the initial notice, the parties whose identities are known will receive notification of allegations that will include the following:
+6. Notice of Allegations.
+Upon initiation of this section’s grievance procedures and for any additional allegations not included in the initial notice of allegations, the parties whose identities are known will receive notification of allegations to be investigated that will include the following:

 2. Reference to the specific grievance procedure to be followed;